syncfusion-content/wpf-docs/wpf/DoubleTextBox/Getting-Started.md

 doubleTextBox.Value = 100;

 {% endhighlight %}

-{% highlight VB %}

-Dim doubleTextBox As DoubleTextBox =  New DoubleTextBox() doubleTextBox.Width = 100
-doubleTextBox.Height = 23
-doubleTextBox.Value = 100

-{% endhighlight %}

 {% endtabs %}

 ![Double text box value](Getting-Started_images/Getting-Started-img3.jpeg)

 ### Binding Value

-Data binding is the process of establishing a connection between the application UI and business logic.
+Data binding is the method of forming a connection between the application  UI and business logic.
 Data binding can be unidirectional (source -> target or target <- source) or bidirectional (source <-> target).
-You can bind data to the DoubleTextBox using the [Value](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.DoubleTextBox~Value.html) property.
-Refer to the [Data binding](https://help.syncfusion.com/wpf/doubletextbox/dealing-with-doubletextbox#binding-value) section for more details.
+You can bind data to the `DoubleTextBox` using the `Value`.
+Use the `Value` property to bind data to the `DoubleTextBox`.
+Refer to the [Data binding](https://help.syncfusion.com/wpf/doubletextbox/dealing-with-doubletextbox#binding-value) section for more information.

 {% tabs %}
 {% highlight XAML %}